-- Current Assets, on one hand, can be easily converted for liquid cash whereas on the other hand Long Term Assets can be used as a mortgage to support working capital.
+- Current Assets, on the one hand, can be easily converted for liquid cash whereas, on the other hand, Long Term Assets can be used as a mortgage to support working capital.

 - Assets help in improving the valuation of the firm.
 More Assets, fewer liabilities mean more valuable firm.

 - Accounts Receivables are another important part of Assets, which helps in building good relationships with various clients, which allows clients to purchase on credit and pay later.

 - Various business deals like Mergers and AcquisitionsMergers And AcquisitionsMergers and acquisitions (M&A) are collaborations between two or more firms.
 In a merger, two or more companies functioning at the same level combine to create a new business entity.
 In an acquisition, a larger organization buys a smaller business entity for expansion., Tie-ups, etc. assets play a vital role, as every decision is taken by considering the firm’s assets.